 We have discovered a lot from following Titan, including his exact migration route, important stopover sites and multiple wintering locations, and even how these vary between years in response to environmental conditions, but we realise there is only a limited amount you can learn from just one bird.
 So, in 2016 we sought, and were given, permission to satellite tag more UK breeding turtle doves in the UK.

-The satellite tracking map shows you the dates and route Titan has taken.
+The satellite tracking map shows you the live location of our birds.

 We have not heard from Titan since 22 April 2016, when he was still in Mali c.100km west of the capital Bamako.

-Follow the journey of Titan in more detail by downloading the satellite data for your copy of Google Earth.
+Follow the journey of our satellite tagged turtle doves in more detail by downloading the satellite data for your copy of Google Earth.